Blue Line (MBTA): Former

 The first generation of high-floor rolling stock on the line were the No. 1 and No. 2 East Boston Rapid Transit cars, which were built by Pullman-Standard in 1923–1924 when the line was converted from streetcar operation to rapid transit.
 These were supplemented by the No. 3 fleet, built in 1951 by St. Louis Car Company, which was acquired for the Revere Extension.
 Cars in these earlier fleets were numbered in the 0500 series.

 The Nos.
 1–3 fleets were replaced by 70 cars in the 0600 series (No. 4 cars), built 1978-1980 by Hawker Siddeley Canada Car and Foundry of Thunder Bay, Ontario, Canada.
 They were 48 ft 10 in long and 9 ft 3 in wide, with two pairs of doors on each side.
 The design was based on the PA3 model used by PATH in New Jersey.
 They were narrower and shorter than otherwise similar ones running on the Orange Line, due to the stations and tunnels on the Blue Line having been originally designed to accommodate streetcars.
 In late 2009, the Seashore Trolley Museum received retired Hawker set 622-623 for their collection.
 By 2011, most of the 600-series cars were retired because of severe corrosion from the salty ocean air.
 Several 600-series cars were retained on MBTA property but no longer usable.
-Parts of scrapped cars are used to maintain Orange Line 1200 series rolling stock, which were built at the same time by Hawker Siddeley and used many of the same components.
+Parts of scrapped cars were used to maintain Orange Line 1200 series rolling stock, which were built at the same time by Hawker Siddeley and used many of the same components.
 In 2012, set 616-617 was placed in the former Broadway streetcar tunnel for use in emergency training.